Signs of Periodontal Disease

 Gum disease is caused by a buildup of plaque (a sticky form of bacteria that forms on the teeth).
 If the plaque is not removed (by flossing, brushing, and regular dental checkups), it will continue to build up and create toxins that can damage the gums.
 Periodontal disease forms just below the gum line and creates small pockets that separate the gums from the teeth.
 Periodontal disease has two stages: gingivitis and periodontitis.

-- Gingivitis — This is the early stage, when the gums become red and swollen, and bleed easily.
+- Gingivitis — This is the early stage, when the gums bleed easily and become red and swollen.
 At this stage, the disease is treatable and can usually be eliminated by daily brushing and flossing.

 - Periodontitis — If left untreated, gingivitis will advance into periodontitis, and the gums and bone that support the teeth will become seriously and irreversibly damaged.
 Gums infected with periodontitis can cause teeth to become loose, fall out, or have to be removed by a dentist.